 Mental Math Master is yet another brain training math game and this one is quite nice.
 It features a minimal UI, a bunch of random questions, and simple controls.
 However, this one has some slightly more hardcore math than most of its competitors.
 It has things like square roots, logarithms, factorials, and some other harder stuff.
 In fact, if you want to improve your math skills and you don’t have any, you can try one of the easier games and eventually graduate up to this one.

 Sudoku is one of the oldest and most popular math games and there are a bunch of mobile version.
 Sudoku.com is the most popular, but there are other options.
 Most of you know what Sudoku is.
 You fill out a grid of numbers so that each column, row, and each subgrid have the numbers one through nine.
 There are some variants on the game as well, but that’s the basic premise.
-Sudoku.com has a ton of puzzles.
-Sudoku by Brainium Studios is also pretty good in this space.
+Sudoku.com has a ton of puzzles for all skill levels and it isn’t too expensive to buy new puzzles.
+You can also get all the content free if you use Google Play Pass.
+We have a full list of the best Sudoku apps if you want other options as well.

 Price: Free / Up to $13.99